If you’re a wood burner, knowing these Wood Ash Uses in the Garden would be the best thing for you. And, even if you’re not, give this a look!

 12. Clean Glass and Metal

-If you want to clean up any glass surface of the garden furniture, greenhouse, or gardening tools, soak a damp cloth in wood ash and scrub all the dirt, grease away.
+If you want to clean up any glass surface of the garden furniture, greenhouse, or gardening tools, soak a damp cloth in wood ash and scrub all the dirt, and grease away.
 Please make sure to wear gloves to avoid caustic burns.